usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_3/content.md

 ## Introduction

-In this lab I setup communication between the Artemis and a SparkFun time of flight sensor.
-I then benchmarked the sensor on effectiveness and wrote code to allow multiple sensors to be utilized.
+In this lab, I set up communication between the Artemis and a SparkFun time of flight sensor.
+I then benchmarked the sensor on effectiveness and wrote code to communicate with multiple sensors.

 ## Prelab

-In order to communicate with an I2C peripheral, we need to know its address.
+To communicate with an I2C peripheral, we need to know its address.
 The data sheet claims that the sensors use 0x52.

 Because the sensors share an I2C address, I had to be careful when interfacing with them concurrently.
-In order to disambiguate the sensors, I used the shutdown pin on one sensor to disable it while I programmatically changed the I2C address of the other sensor.
+To disambiguate the sensors, I used the shutdown pin on one sensor to disable it while I programmatically changed the I2C address of the other sensor.

-I chose to use 0x38 as the other address arbitrarily, any other 8 bit address should work as well (other than 0x52 of course).
+I chose to use 0x38 as the other address arbitrarily, any other 8-bit address should work as well (other than 0x52 of course).

 I am planning to mount both sensors on the front of my car, at slight angles to the left and right.
 This will let me map the room in a way analogous to human eyes.